Author

 BACKGROUND

-The Supplemental Nutrition Assistance Program (SNAP), formerly known as food stamps, is the largest federal nutrition program, providing 41.2 million low-income individuals with monthly grocery benefits.
-SNAP was reauthorized along with other food and agriculture programs in the 2018 Farm Bill, which is set to expire September 30, 2023 and will likely be reauthorized in the 2024 calendar year.
-Though SNAP is an entitlement, it still receives funding annually through the congressional appropriations process, meaning benefit availability can be impacted by government shutdowns.
-In Fiscal Year 2023, Congress provided $153.8 billion in funding for SNAP.
+SNAP was reauthorized along with other food and agriculture programs in the 2018 Farm Bill, which received a one-year extension on September 30, 2023 and continues to be negotiated by Congress.
+Though SNAP is an entitlement program, it still receives funding annually through the congressional appropriations process, meaning benefit availability can be impacted by government shutdowns.

-The U.S. Department of Agriculture (USDA) Food and Nutrition Service (FNS) administers SNAP in partnership with states, 10 of which delegate that responsibility to counties: California, Colorado, Minnesota, New Jersey, New York, North Carolina, North Dakota, Ohio, Virginia and Wisconsin.
-These 10 county-administered states account for 31 percent of all SNAP program participants.
-Counties operating SNAP often contribute significant levels of local funds to meet the administrative and supplemental costs of running the program.
 SNAP not only helps struggling families put food on the table but effectively and efficiently stimulates the economy during times of downturn and natural disasters, as families in need can quickly access and spend benefits.
-In addition to providing food assistance for millions of low-income families, elderly Americans and individuals with disabilities, SNAP supports self-sufficiency through Employment and Training (E&T) programs that help participants gain skills, training or work experience and equip them for regular, sustained employment.
+In addition to providing food assistance for millions of low-income families, elderly Americans and individuals with disabilities, SNAP supports self- sufficiency through Employment and Training (E&T) programs that help participants gain skills, training or work experience and equip them for regular, sustained employment.

 To be eligible for SNAP, participants must have income at or below 130 percent of the federal poverty level and may not possess assets exceeding $2,250 ($3,500 for households with an elderly or disabled member), with certain exceptions.
 However, an option called Broad Based Categorical Eligibility (BBCE) allows states to forego verification of these asset requirements and/or expand income eligibility up to 200 percent of the federal poverty line if SNAP applicants qualify for non-cash Temporary Assistance for Needy Families (TANF) or state maintenance of effort-funded benefits.
 SNAP participants must also fulfill work requirements, such as registering for work, accepting a suitable job if offered one, not voluntarily quitting a job without good cause and not reducing work participation below 30 hours a week.
 There are exemptions for certain groups such as students, those caring for children under age 6, individuals over age 59 and participants in alcohol or drug treatment programs.
 Able bodied adults without dependents (ABAWDs)—individuals aged 18-49 deemed work-eligible and not living with children—are subject to additional requirements.
 ABAWDs are limited to participating in SNAP for three out of 36 months unless they are working or participating in unpaid work through a state approved program or an E&T program for at least 20 hours per week.

-The recently passed Fiscal Responsibility Act of 2023 (FRA) (P.L.
+The Fiscal Responsibility Act of 2023 (FRA) (P.L.
 118-5) expanded the ABAWD time limit to include individuals up to age 54, phasing the age-limit increase in by FY 2025 and keeping it in place until FY 2030.
 The FRA exempts homeless individuals, veterans and youth aging out of foster care from the ABAWD time limit during this same period.
 The FRA also permanently reduces allowable state ABAWD exemptions from 12 to 8 percent and ends state flexibility to carry over ABAWD exemptions from year to year, while also mandating the USDA to publish all state ABAWD waiver requests and the agency’s response.
+In April 2024, the U.S. Department of Agriculture’s (USDA) Food and Nutrition Service (FNS) published a Notice of Proposed Rulemaking (NPRM) in order to incorporate the FRA’s changes into SNAP’s program language.

 KEY TALKING POINTS